East Tullos Burn

 An integrated plan to build a sustainable, net zero future for the North East of Scotland.

 The East Tullos Burn and Wetland are significant features of St Fittick’s Park.
-As part of the proposed greenfield development, ETZ Ltd is undertaking works to realign the burn alongside significant restoration of the wetland.
+As part of the proposed greenfield development, ETZ Ltd has completed works to realign the burn alongside significant restoration of the wetland.

-Works began late November 2025 and are projected to be completed in Spring 2026.
-On completion of the works, public access will resume as normal.
+Works began late November 2025 and were completed at the end of April 2026.
+Public access has resumed as normal.
 These improvements are being delivered in advance of any proposed development activity or occupier being secured for adjacent greenfield sites.

 Background